I’ve already written on magnesium before, but I get so many questions on magnesium, I thought I’d write a bit more on it.

-Magnesium is helpful for so many conditions such as inflammation, PANDA’s/PANS, immune system disorders, neurotransmitter imbalances, stress, migraines, vitamin D deficiency, blood sugar imbalances, gut health, mood swings, urinary issues and heart health.
+Magnesium is helpful for so many conditions such as inflammation, PANDA’s/PANS, immune system or seizure disorders, neurotransmitter imbalances, stress, migraines, vitamin D deficiency, blood sugar imbalances, gut health, mood swings, urinary issues and heart health.

 Other symptoms with magnesium deficiency

 - Magnesium supports adrenal health and regulates cortisol (the stress hormone).
 A magnesium deficiency allows high levels of cortisol to remain in the body.
 If cortisol levels stay elevated your blood sugar will rise.
-Insulin is then released to lower your blood sugar.

 - Magnesium helps control blood glucose levels in the body by regulating insulin secretion from the pancreas.